-Unfortunately, the battery is usually the first component to wear out or fail on e-bikes, although newer lithium-ion batteries tend to last longer than the old Nickle or Lead batteries.
+Unfortunately, the battery is usually the first component to wear out or fail on electric bicycles, although newer lithium-ion batteries tend to last longer than the old Nickle or Lead batteries.

 Fortunately, a broken or worn-out electric bike battery can be repaired or rebuilt.
 The process of refurbishing includes installing new battery cells and repairing any worn-out or damaged components such as the battery management system (BMS), wiring, or even the casing or mountings of the battery.

-Refurbishing an e-bike battery may be a simple repair or a complete rebuild.
-It may be done on it’s own or accompany an e-bike conversion.
+Refurbishing old e-bike batteries may be a simple repair (like fixing a loose connection) or a complete rebuild.
+It may be done on its own or accompany an e-bike conversion.

 Rebuilding the battery will entail completely overhauling it and installing new cells, wiring, battery management system, connectors, and any other components that are likely to wear out or cause the battery to fail.

-A repair will simply involve repairing or replacing whatever has caused the fault or break in the battery.
-This usually entails replacing one or two battery components before returning it to the customer.
+A repair will simply involve repairing or replacing the primary cause of the fault or break in the battery.
+This usually entails replacing one or two battery components before returning them to the customer.

 This is typically only done if it’s still in good working condition in every regard other than the fault; otherwise, the entire battery will require refurbishing.

-All e-bike battery rebuilds, repairs, and refurbishing must be done by a qualified technician with experience and access to good quality components.
+All e-bike battery rebuilds, repairs, and refurbishing must be done by a qualified technician with experience and access to high-quality components.